-Summary 2018: The City released a Public Review Draft of the New Zoning Ordinance on November 19, 2015.
+Summary 2019: The City released a Public Review Draft of the New Zoning Ordinance on November 19, 2015.
 In 2016, the City began extensive public outreach efforts to encourage public involvement in the review of the New Zoning Ordinance draft.
 In total, the City conducted 43 public meetings, 16 stakeholders meetings, two full days of interviews, and initiated Spanish translation services as a result of those efforts.
-The most recent series of public meetings included "page-turn" reviews of sections of the draft document in order to gather more finely pointed comments and feedback throughout the entire document.
-Significant edits and revisions were made to the draft New Zoning Ordinance during 2018 and a new draft was reviewed by Current and Advance Planning staff before being sent to a consultant for formatting.
-Planning staff expects to release an updated draft to the public in early 2019 with public workshops and hearings to be scheduled later in the year to be considered for final adoption.
+Significant edits and revisions were made to the draft New Zoning Ordinance during 2018 and the new draft was released to the public on January 31, 2019.
+Throughout 2019, the City conducted nine public workshops and help numerous open houses and other stakeholder meetings before the Planning Commission's October 7th vote unanimously recommending that the City Council adopt the New Zoning Ordinance.
+The City Council held three adoption hearings before the end of 2019, the last of which occurred on December 17th, and continued the hearing to January of 2020 for additional discussions and final adoption.